e2technologies/zipcoder/README.md

 ## Revision History

+ - v0.4.0:
+   - abstracted "cacher" object to later support "redis" and "memcacher"
+   - API Change!! - changed name of "cities" to "state_cities"
+   - added "names_only" option to "state_cities"
+   - added "states" method that returns list of states
+   - added "zip_cities" method that returns the cities associated with a list of zip codes
  - v0.3.0:
    - API Change!! - intitialization method change from "load_data" to "load_cache"
    - added city and state caches